craigmcc/cityteam-checkins/INSTALLATION.md

 software was developed (and extensively tested) on Mac OSX, and should run fine on any Linux/Unix platform as well.

+NOTE:  During the installation process, you will be asked to choose and configure a number of values (such as passwords) that will be needed later.
+[This document](./CHEATSHEET.md), if printed out, provides a convenient way to record and save these values.
+THIS DOCUMENT CONTAINS SENSITIVE INFORMATION, SO ACCESS TO IT SHOULD BE CLOSELY CONTROLLED.

 ## 1. PLANNING

 ### 1.1 Environments